Ibadetegashi/Event-Management-System/README.md

 ## Description

-    This is an Event Management System designed to streamline the process of creating, managing, and participating in events.
-The system enables users to create events, register for events, and view event details along with a list of registered participants.
+This is an event management system designed to simplify the process of creating, managing and participating in events.
+The system allows users to create events, register for events and view event details along with a list of registered attendees.
+The user will be notified by email when he registers in an event or when he wants to leave an event.

 ## Table of Contents